ibarnstormer/CS556-Mineral-Classifier-Mobile-App/README.md

 # Setup
-Clone the repository, and  run in through Android Studio
+Clone the repository, and  run it through Android Studio

 # App Architechture
 ## Input